-This Matcha green tea lotion bar recipe is made with skin nourishing tea seed oil and matcha green tea.
+This matcha green tea lotion bar recipe is made with skin nourishing tea seed oil and matcha green tea.
 These natural ingredients combine to create a luxurious non-greasy solid lotion bar that melts onto skin upon application.
-Unlike recipes for traditional solid lotions bars, these natural green tea lotion bars absorb quickly and won’t leave your skin feeling greasy.
+Unlike recipes for traditional solid lotions bars, these natural hard lotion bars made with green tea absorb quickly and won’t leave your skin feeling greasy.

 Ingredients for Making Matcha Green Tea Lotion Bars